aankur/garage/doc/drafts/k2v-spec.md

 the first partition key that couldn't be listed due to the limit.
 In the first case (if the listing stopped because of the `end` parameter), `more` is not set and the `nextStart` key is not specified.

+Note that if `reverse` is set to `true`, `start` is the highest key (in lexicographical order) for which values are returned.
+This means that if an `end` is specified, it must be smaller than `start`, otherwise no values will be returned.

 Example query: